 UCL is affiliated with many medical centers and hospitals, such as the Royal National Throat, Nose and Ear Hospital in London.
 It's primarily known for its breakthrough research in medicine and science.
 For example, UCL researchers worked with the Event Horizon Telescope collaboration to release the world's first image of a black hole.

 Wardlaw Wing of University Hall at the University of St. Andrews (Jim Bain/Wikimedia Commons)

 #5: University of St. Andrews — St. Andrews, Scotland

 The University of St. Andrews is not only the oldest institution in Scotland but also the third-oldest university in the English-speaking world.
-St. Andrews offers a highly intimate, globally minded atmosphere, with a total student population of just 9,000 (including 4,000 students from abroad).
+St. Andrews offers a highly intimate, globally minded atmosphere, with a total population of just over 10,000 students (including 4,000 students from abroad).

 The school has the highest student satisfaction of any UK university, with 94% of its students reporting that they're satisfied with their experiences here.